 - Miller and Perkins launch CAPTRUST with a team of 11 former Interstate/Johnson Lane employees.
-The firm begins with $2.5 million in revenue and client assets under advisement of $400 million.
+The firm begins with client assets under advisement of $400 million.

 - The No Golf Ball Rule becomes CAPTRUST’s cornerstone policy, reinforcing the firm’s commitment to ensuring no conflicts of interest could arise when advising clients.